jatang/Feudler/README.md

 - Preventing cheating (against other users simply performing the search).

 **Optimal Solution Outline:**
-&nbsp;1.
-Google Feud.
+	1. Google Feud.
-&nbsp;2.
-Smart scoring.
+	2. Smart scoring.
-&nbsp;3.
-Multiplayer functionality.
+	3. Multiplayer functionality.
-&nbsp;4.
-Meta-mode.
+	4. Meta-mode.

 **Features:**
 * Required:
 	1. A fully functional implementation of Google Feud.
 Loads suggestions from Google based on what it would suggest given a query, and uses the suggestions as answers that the users try to guess.
 Allows users to enter their own query, or have a random one provided to them.
 Google search suggestions are mostly up-to-date (i.e. if someone went to Google they would get the same suggestions).
 	2. Scores suggestions based on how high up they are in the suggestion box.
 Grants users points if they are "close enough", i.e. the words weren't exactly correct but the meaning was roughly the same.
-	3. Allows multiplayer, where users can compete in timed matches.
+	3. Allows multiplayer, where users can compete in either timed or turn-based matches.
+Users can start a multiplayer game, and anyone with a link can join the game.
 	4. "Meta-mode", where the new suggestions are guesses that users made during the game for the input query both during Google Feud and during Meta mode.
 The system would filter junk guesses, and aggregate suggestions that are similar.
 * Optional:
 	1. Other mediums through which to play the game:
-		a) AskReddit, where the "queries" are questions, and the "suggestions" are users' answers (only short ones so that the game's players can guess them).
+		1. AskReddit, where the "queries" are questions, and the "suggestions" are users' answers (only short ones so that the game's players can guess them).
-		b) Yahoo Answers, in the same format as above.
+		2. Yahoo Answers, in the same format as above.
 	2. A better autocorrect/autocomplete system that uses user-generated data from the game.
 This would be similar to meta-mode, but would be more adaptable to different queries, and would still use user data on queries it has never seen before.
+	3. Multiplayer where users can join game with other anonymous players.

 **Limitations:**
 - As Google depreciated their Web Search API, we cannot use their more straightforwards tools.
 We will have to do manual parsing of search results for at least this service.